Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 There's always that's an impossible objective.

-You gotta know when to quit.
+You got to know when to quit.

-There there's a lot to glom on to here.
+There's a lot to glom onto here.

-Plus I've got some sound bites I want to get in there and some of your phone calls to boot.
+Plus, I've got some soundbites I want to get in there and some of your phone calls to boot.